Provisional Date for the 2023 walk is 6th May

 This page provides a brief overview of walk day arrangements for the Keswick to Barrow (K2B) Walk and Coniston to Barrow (C2B) Walk, particularly to assist friends and family of walkers.
 If you are participating in the event as a walker or as a formal team supporter, it is essential that you familiarise yourself with some of the more detailed information contained elsewhere on the K2B website.
 In particular, walkers should refer to ROUTE DESCRIPTION and EVENT INSTRUCTIONS.
 Team supporters should refer to SUPPORT DOCUMENTS, where you can download a detailed Team Support Handbook, Support Vehicle Number template, and a Team Support Arrangements Form.

-The easiest way is to catch a "Happy Bus" according to our published schedule, but you must book this in advance.
+The easiest way is to catch a "Happy Bus" according to our published schedule, but you must book on-line Before April 19th.
 If you're making your own way to the start, make sure you allow plenty of time as the traffic at the start can be quite heavy.
 Walk start times are as follows:

 There is strictly no parking at the K2B start.
 It is essential that vehicle drivers follow the instructions of marshals to drop off walkers efficiently and keep traffic in the area flowing smoothly.